duncanmalashock/elm-music-theory/README.md

 ## A toolkit for musical ideas

 This package allows you to work with concepts in tonal music like pitches, intervals, chords, keys, and scales.
-You can use it to analyze music, generate musical structures programatically, and solve musical problems like [harmonization](https://en.wikipedia.org/wiki/Harmonization) and [counterpoint](https://en.wikipedia.org/wiki/Counterpoint).
+You can use it to analyze music, generate musical structures, and solve musical problems like [harmonization](https://en.wikipedia.org/wiki/Harmonization) and [counterpoint](https://en.wikipedia.org/wiki/Counterpoint).

 It is built with these goals in mind:

 1. Model musical concepts and their interactions accurately and coherently.
-2. Design module APIs in terms of ideas and processes that are familiar to practicing musicians.
+2. Use ideas and processes that are familiar to practicing musicians.
-3. Apply broadly across musical idioms by making as few assumptions about conventions as possible.
+3. Apply broadly across musical idioms.

 ## Examples